hm-lang/core/proposals/README.md

 We also allow calling functions with any dynamically generated arguments, so that means being able to resolve the overload at run-time.

-### readonly versus mutable arguments
+### readonly versus writeable arguments

-Functions can be defined with mutable or readonly arguments, e.g., via `MutableArgument; mutableType` and `ReadonlyArgument: readonlyType` in the arguments list, and are passed by reference.
+Functions can be defined with writeable or readonly arguments, e.g., via `MutableArgument; writeableType` and `ReadonlyArgument: readonlyType` in the arguments list, and are passed by reference.
 This choice has three important
-effects: (1) readonly variables may not be deeply constant (see section on [passing by reference](#passing-by-reference)), (2) you can modify mutable argument variables inside the function definition, and (3) any modifications to a mutable argument variable inside the function block persist in the outer scope.
+effects: (1) readonly variables may not be deeply constant (see section on [passing by reference](#passing-by-reference)), (2) you can modify writeable argument variables inside the function definition, and (3) any modifications to a writeable argument variable inside the function block persist in the outer scope.
 In C++ terms, arguments declared as `:` are passed as constant reference, while arguments declared as `;` are passed as reference.
 Overloads can be defined for both, since it is clear which is desired